 Kristin attended the University of Guelph from 1991-1998.
 Following graduation, her first intense but valuable experience was as an emergency veterinarian at a large vet clinic in Pennsylvania.
 She returned to her Canadian roots in November 1998, where the Orangeville Animal Hospital offered the perfect blend of a caring, professional environment and a thriving active community.

-During her time here at O.A.H., she met her future husband, Ryan and was married in December 2001.
-Daughter, Kaitlin arrived in June 2008.
-So far, her pets consist of 2 cats; Joey, a Canadian who was rescued by the OSPCA and Lance, another OSPCA rescue.
+During her time here at O.A.H., she met her future husband and was married in December 2001.
+Her daughter, arrived in June 2008.
+Her pets currently consist of 2 cats.

 An avid Leaf fan, Kristin also loves to play hockey, bike, ski, swim and hike.
 The sport of triathlon has become the latest challenge and passion.